 Myth: Newly planted trees need to be staked and guy-wired

-Fiction: Staking a tree can hinder its proper development.
+Fiction – Staking a tree can hinder its proper development.
 Allowing the tree to sway in the wind encourages the development of stronger stabilizing roots.
 If staked, the tree may become dependent on this support, preventing the root system from becoming strong and healthy.
 If it is truly necessary, tie the trunk loosely to the stake using fabrics such as T-shirts or bicycle inner tubes to avoid damaging the bark, and remove the support after one growing season.
-Visit https://content.ces.ncsu.edu/planting-techniques-for-trees-and-shrubs for complete information on planting trees and shrubs.
+Refer to this factsheet for complete information on planting trees and shrubs.

-Visit the following link to check-out complete researched based information on gardening myths from Washington State University: https://puyallup.wsu.edu/lcs/
+Check-out this collection of researched based information on gardening myths from Washington State University Extension.